 The learner will be able to explain contracting policies that pertain to Federal Acquisition Regulations.

-The learner will be able to summarize methods that satisfy FAR requirements relative to contracting and non contracting methods.
+The learner will be able to summarize methods that satisfy FAR requirements relative to contracting and non-contracting methods.

-The learner will be able to complete a graphical representation off appropriate acquisition procedures including non-contraction alternatives.
+The learner will be able to complete a graphical representation of appropriate acquisition procedures, including non-contracting alternatives.

 Once Victor and the other members of the FIPT have validated all of the objectives for the learning asset, they are ready for inclusion in the Course Design Document (CDD).
-Now Candace is ready to move on to developing an assessment strategy – the next step in the design phase.
+Now Candace is ready to move on to developing an assessment strategy – the next step in the Design phase.

 Logic might suggest that the next step after developing learning objectives would be to develop the content for the learning asset, but this isn’t the case.
 Why?
 Because a cardinal rule of instructional design is that assessment drives instruction.
 You need to know where you are taking learners before you can figure out how to get them there.
 Since the assessment methods chosen for the asset will be the means by which the performance outcomes described in the learning objectives are measured, it is critical to figure out these methods in order to align them with the best possible instructional strategies for enabling desired performance.